 fuser -v -n tcp 80

-In case you have Apache installed and running on your server, you will receive an output similar to the following:
+In the case that you have Apache installed and running on your server, you will receive an output similar to the following.

 # fuser -v -n tcp 80 USER PID ACCESS COMMAND 80/tcp: root 449 F.... apache2 www-data 455 F.... apache2 www-data 456 F.... apache2 www-data 457 F.... apache2 www-data 458 F.... apache2 www-data 459 F.... apache2 www-data 511 F.... apache2 www-data 512 F.... apache2 www-data 513 F.... apache2

-Fuser could be used to destroy particular processes as well.
-For example, to kill the processes which are using the TCP port 80, we will use the command below:
+Fuser can be used to destroy particular processes as well.
+For example, to kill the processes which are using the TCP port 80, you can use the command shown below.

 fuser -k 80/tcp

-Keep in mind that this is going to kill your Apache service if it happens to run currently.
+Keep in mind that this is going to kill your Apache service if it is running currently.

-A different example is to kill every process which accesses the /home directory in any way:
+You can also use fuser is to kill every process which accesses the ‘/home’ directory in any way, as shown below.

 fuser -km /home

-For more options and usage examples you may refer to the fuser main page.
+If you’re looking for more options and usage examples for fuser, you can refer to the fuser main page.